smart-classic/smart_docs/guide/quickstart.md

 {% endhighlight  %}

-This is effectively a JavaScript query on the RDF graph, and it returns a set of JavaScript objects with properties we're interested in, in particular drugname.
-We can then iterate over the list of returned objects and extract the drugname property for each one:
+This is effectively a JavaScript query on the RDF graph, and it returns a set of JavaScript objects with properties you're interested in, in particular `drugname`.
+You can then iterate over the list of returned objects and extract the `drugname` property for each one:

 {% highlight javascript %}
     var med_names = meds.graph